- What is RevenueBot?

 We have neither a monthly fee nor commission for transactions on crypto exchanges.
-We take a commission of 20% only from the profit you receive when trading with the bot.
+We take a commission of 20% only from the profit you receive when trading with the bot but not more than 50 USD in BTC equivalent for the one month.
 You don‘t need to spend your money to use our bot!

 To withdraw a commission, there is a balance of the RevenueBot account.